 The Trash Sweeper completely empties your trash securely.
 I have 50 items in my trash, but the utility displays the message “No Data Found”.

-The Optimization Tools are not as polished as the features we reviewed earlier, but they do offer some value if you are already using MacClean as part of your maintenance routine.
+My personal take: The Optimization Tools are not as polished as the features we reviewed earlier, but they do offer some value if you are already using MacClean as part of your maintenance routine.

 Reasons Behind My Reviews and Ratings